RobeDM/PIRWLS/README.md

 An example to install in ubuntu all the libraries that we need is the following:

- - OPENMP is currently included with the gcc compiler, so it is not installed in the :
+ * OPENMP is currently included with the gcc compiler, if gcc is not installed, use the following command line :
- -
-    ./PIRWLS-train [options] training_set_file model_file

     sudo apt-get install build-essential

  - ATLAS